School story: Talbot Baines Reed

 Talbot Baines Reed wrote a number of school stories in the 1880s, and contributed considerably to shaping the genre, taking inspiration from Thomas Hughes.
 His most famous work was The Fifth Form at St. Dominic's (1887) (serialised 1881–82).
 It was reprinted on a number of occasions, selling 750,000 copies in a 1907 edition.
 While seated in Baines Reed's Christian values, The Fifth Form at St Dominic's showed a leaning away from the school story as instructional moral literature for children, with a greater focus on the pupils and a defined plot.

 Gender difference in school stories

 As schools were segregated by gender in the nineteenth century, school stories naturally formed two separate but related genres of girls' school stories and boys' school stories.

-There had been an increase in female schooling from the 1850s, augmented by the 1870 Education Act.
+There had been an increase in female schooling from the 1850s, augmented by the Elementary Education Act 1870.
 L. T. Meade, who also wrote historical novels and was a magazine editor, become the most popular writer of girls' school stories in the final decade of the nineteenth century.
 Her stories focused on upper class pupils at boarding schools who learned to earn trust by making mistakes.
 They had little focus on sports and were primarily interested in friendships and loyalty.
 They remained largely rooted in Victorian values and preparing girls to be proper wives and mothers.